Code-Fellows-SpencerTower/reading-notes/markdown.md

 It differs from Word in that it is not WYSIWYG.
 The edited markdown document will be rendered to show text formatting.

-Markdown is often used in comments on GitHub

 .md is the extension for a markdown file

 *italics* are made by wrapping text with * or _